-The fiscal year 2003 enacted budget included an additional \$75 million of appropriations for the Philadelphia School District.
+The fiscal year 2004 enacted budget included an additional \$25 million of appropriations for the Philadelphia School District.
+The fiscal year 2005 recommended budget also includes a \$25 million appropriation for the Philadelphia School District.

 Higher Education.
-Higher education in Pennsylvania is provided through 264 degree-granting institutions that include the fourteen universities of the State System of Higher Education ("SSHE"), four State-related universities, community colleges, independent colleges/universities and specialized degree-granting institutions.
-SSHE, created in 1982 from the fourteen state-owned colleges, is administered by a Board of Governors whose members are appointed by the

-Governor and confirmed by the Senate.
-Over \$1.88 billion was expended by the Commonwealth in the 2002 fiscal year for these institutions and for student financial assistance.
-The enacted budget for fiscal year 2003 includes over \$1.88 billion.
+Higher education in Pennsylvania is provided through 264 degree-granting institutions, which include the fourteen universities of the State System of Higher Education ("SSHE"), four State-related universities, community colleges, independent colleges/universities and specialized degree-granting institutions.
+SSHE, created in 1982 from the fourteen state-owned colleges, is administered by a Board of Governors whose members are appointed by the Governor and confirmed by the Senate.
+Over \$1.86 billion was expended by the Commonwealth in the 2003 fiscal year for these institutions and for student financial assistance.
+The enacted budget for fiscal year 2004 includes over \$1.81 billion.
+The Governor's proposed budget for fiscal year 2005 includes over \$1.855 billion for higher education.

+Table 14

-Table 14 Full-Time Equivalent Enrollment at State-Supported Institutions of Higher Education School Years 1998-2002
+Full-Time Equivalent Enrollment at State-Supported

+Institutions of Higher Education

+School Years 2000-2004